Neha-Singh-j/E-Learning-Platform/README.md

-# 🛍️ **Shopiko** – Full Stack E-Commerce Web App
+# 🛍️ **E-Learning** – Full Stack E-Commerce Web App

-**Shopiko** is a complete and modern **e-commerce platform** designed to provide a smooth online shopping experience — from browsing and cart management to secure checkout.
+**E-Learning** is a complete and modern **e-commerce platform** designed to provide a smooth online shopping experience — from browsing and cart management to secure checkout.
 This project mimics all essential real-world e-commerce features, making it ideal for learning full-stack development or showcasing your portfolio.

 <!--
 ## Live Demo : Click Here 👉 https://shopiko-1.onrender.com